Investment Strategy

 Portfolio Management

-Andreas Strobl has been Portfolio Manager at Berenberg since November 2016.
+Andreas Strobl has been a Portfolio Manager at Berenberg since November 2016.
 He began his professional career in 2002 as a Sell-Side Analyst at BayernLB in Munich.
-In 2006 he switched to Allianz Se (Aequitas GmbH) as Senior Investment Manager.
-There, he managed European equity investments within the framework of a fundamental investment approach, particularly in the areas of finance, real estate and media.
-Andreas Strobl joined Allianz Global Investors in Frankfurt in 2015 as a Senior Portfolio Manager, where he was responsible for the management and development of various European small/mid cap equity portfolios.
+In 2006, he moved to Allianz SE (Aequitas GmbH) as a senior Investment Manager.
+Since 2015, Andreas Strobl has worked as a Senior Portfolio manager at Allianz Global Investors in Frankfurt, where he was responsible for the management and development of various European Small/Mid-Cap equity portfolios.
 He studied business administration at the LMU in Munich.
-In 2005, he completed the CIIA (Certified International Investment Analyst) and CEFA (Certified European Financial Analyst) training as the best in his class.
+In 2005, he graduated at the top of his class as a CIIA (Certified International Investment Analyst) and CEFA (Certified European Financial Analyst).

 Sebastian Leigh has been Portfolio Manager at Berenberg since October 2017.
-Previously, he spent 3 years as an Associate in the Assurance division of EY, with a primary focus on automotive and healthcare companies.
+Previously, he spent three years as an Associate in the Assurance division of EY, with a primary focus on automotive and healthcare companies.
 He studied Accounting and Finance at the University of Kent.
-He has also passed the CFA Level I exam.

 Consideration of ESG Elements